Educational Friday, June 26, 2026

 Both plans share the same annual additions limit in 2026: $70,000, or $77,500 if you are 50 or older.
 That number is not the whole story.

 A SEP IRA limits you to 25% of net self-employment compensation, full stop.
 No employee deferral.
-So if your net SE income is $80,000, your SEP contribution maxes out around $14,800.
+At $80,000 of net SE income, it maxes out around $14,800.

-The Solo 401(k) is the only vehicle in this comparison that can offer a Roth option.
-Many plan documents now allow Roth deferrals, which means the employee-deferral portion can go in after-tax and grow permanently tax-free.
-For a business owner who expects higher income in retirement, that matters.
+The Solo 401(k) is the only vehicle here that can offer a Roth option.
+Many plan documents now allow Roth deferrals, so the employee-deferral portion goes in after tax and grows tax-free.
+For an owner who expects higher income in retirement, that matters.

-Some plans also allow after-tax (non-Roth) contributions that can then be converted, the mechanism commonly called the mega-backdoor Roth.
-Whether this is worth structuring depends entirely on your specific income trajectory and existing tax picture.
-In the language of our planning framework, this is Soil-layer work: getting the right assets into the right wrappers before the opportunity closes.
+Some plans also allow after-tax non-Roth contributions that can then be converted, the mega-backdoor Roth.
+Whether it is worth structuring depends on your income trajectory and existing tax picture.
+In our planning framework, this is Soil-layer work: getting the right assets into the right wrappers before the opportunity closes.

 A SEP IRA is always pre-tax, always traditional.
 Simple, but inflexible.

 Simplicity is a real advantage, not a consolation prize.
 A SEP can be opened and funded up to your tax-filing deadline including extensions, with almost no administrative overhead.
-Solo 401(k)s must be established by December 31 of the plan year (though contributions can follow later).
-If you missed the calendar-year deadline or want a plan you can set up in April alongside your tax return, the SEP wins on logistics.
+A Solo 401(k) must be established by December 31 of the plan year, though contributions can follow later.
+If you want a plan you can set up in April alongside your return, the SEP wins on logistics.

-The SEP also wins clearly the moment you hire employees.
+The SEP also wins the moment you hire.
 A Solo 401(k) is available only to owner-employees and their spouses.
-Add a W-2 employee and the solo 401(k) becomes a traditional 401(k) with all the complexity, testing requirements, and cost that entails.
-If you are scaling headcount, building your plan around a structure that holds beyond the solo phase is worth doing early.
+Add a W-2 employee and it becomes a traditional 401(k), with the testing, complexity, and cost that follow.

 The information provided is for educational purposes only and does not constitute investment, legal, or tax advice.
 Consult with qualified professionals for guidance specific to your situation.